 “Variable type” (column C) classifies each variable to one of 7 types: survey, nutrient, food groups equivalents (FPED), water consumption, salt use, diet, and fish & shellfish consumption.
 The number of each variable type is listed in Table 2.

 “Availability” (columns D to N) indicates if each variable is available in each of the 11 NHANES periods.
 An “x” indicates that the variable is available in the specified period, while a blank cell indicates that the variable is not available.
 Certain variables are noted as “unit change”, for example, the variable “DRXTVARA” in NHANES III, which means that this variable was recorded in the unit of retinol equivalent (RE) in NHANES III that was changed to the unit of retinol activity equivalent (RAE) to be consistent with the later years.
+Certain variables are noted as “calculated”, for example, the variable “DRXT_V_REDOR_TOTAL” in NHANES III, which means that this variable did not exist in the original NHANES III data, but was calculated from other variables.
+The variable “DRXT_V_REDOR_TOTAL” was calculated as the sum of “DRXT_V_REDOR_OTHER” and “DRXT_V_REDOR_TOMATO”.

 “Data source and documentation” (columns O to R) provides the source of the raw data and the link of the NHANES documentations.
 Columns O an P provide the file description and documentation link for NHANES III (1988-1994), while columns Q and R provide the file description and documentation link for NHANES continuous (1999-2018).